-Therefore, as Thursday is a day off, many companies and schools do not open on Friday instead of going back to work on Friday and then stopping again for the weekend.
+Therefore, as Thursday is a day off, many companies and schools do not open on Friday instead of returning to work on Friday and stopping again for the weekend.
 As a result, students like Ascension Day, as it comes right after the Easter holidays.
 Indeed, they benefit from a four-day weekend.

 Let’s take 2013 to illustrate this.
-Students from the regional education authority (académie) of Toulouse only went back to school for two days, on Monday 6th and Tuesday 7th of May.
+Students from the regional education authority (académie) of Toulouse only returned to school for two days, on Monday 6th and Tuesday 7th of May.
 Their weekend began on Wednesday the 8th (this is also a day off as we celebrate Victory in Europe Day).
 Therefore, in 2013, many students enjoyed a five-day weekend!

 Ascension Day Dates

 As the date of Easter changes from one year to another, Ascension Day does not fall on the same Thursday every year.
 Here are the dates for the 2020s.